Home

 Achieve international success

 Designated one of seven High Performance Programmes by British Rowing, over 212 UL athletes have been selected for U23 and Senior representation (including at every Olympic Games since 1960).
-Recent ULBC student athlete representation for Great Britain includes:
+Recent ULBC student athlete international representation includes:

 U23 World Championships

-• 2022: Isaac Workman gold in men’s 8+, Georgie Robinson Ranger silver in women’s 4-, Phoebe Snowden silver in women’s 8+
+• 2022: Isaac Workman gold in GB men’s 8+, Georgie Robinson Ranger silver in GB women’s 4-, Phoebe Snowden silver in GB women’s 8+

 U23 European Championships

-• 2021: Isaac Workman & Henry Marles gold in men’s 8+, Phoebe Snowden & Georgie Robinson Ranger silver in women’s 4-, Joseph Salter bronze in men’s 4+
+• 2021: Isaac Workman & Henry Marles gold in GB men’s 8+, Phoebe Snowden & Georgie Robinson Ranger silver in GB women’s 4-, Joseph Salter bronze in GB men’s 4+

 Be a part of a unique history

 ULBC alumni achieve success at senior international level.
-Emily Craig has won the women’s lightweight double at 2022 & 2023 World Championships and is the current world record holder.
+Emily Craig has won the women’s lightweight double at the Paris 2024 Olympic Games, 2022 & 2023 World Championships and is the current world record holder.
+At the Paris Olympics, ULBC had 3 alumni rowing, and 4+ alumni coaching or on athlete support teams.
 At the Tokyo Olympics and Paralympics ULBC had 7 alumni rowing and 2 alumni coaching.

-Our alumni club, Tyrian regularly competes across the age groups at major races including: Head of the Charles Regatta, World Coastal Rowing Championships, Henley Master’s Regatta and Men’s & Women’s Heads of the River.
+Our alumni club, UL Tyrian, regularly competes across the age groups at major races including: Head of the Charles Regatta, World Coastal Rowing Championships, Henley Master’s Regatta and Men’s & Women’s Heads of the River.

 Tyrian at the Coastal Rowing World Championships